What do these Spiky critters eat?

 Although invertebrates are a hedgehogs most typical food source, Grace has been known to eat a wide array of different foods, from fallen fruits to roadkill.

-In private gardens, Grace's natural diet has been changed with the prevalence of bird feeders and this has seen them eat fallen nuts.
+In private gardens, Grace's natural diet has been changed with the prevalence of wildlife feeders bird feeders and the long term feeding of hedgehogs seems to have an impact on hibernation patterns.

 Planting nectar rich flowers and an array of local plants and vegetables should bring in lots of lovely bugs for Grace and keep her healthy but don’t forget the ‘no pesticide rule’.

 - Grace may eat the poisoned bugs and can be affected by secondary poisoning

 - You will be removing Grace’s natural food from your space and she will go hungry of the perfect snacks that she needs not just to survive but ultimately to thrive

 If you want to feed Grace in your garden you can do so with a mixture of the following:

 - Hedgehog specific food such as ‘Spike’s Hedgehog food’ Spike's hedgehog food is designed with hedgehog nutrition in mind and provides a great balanced diet for them.
 We use Spikes at the rescue and recommend it.

 - Wet or dry dog or cat food and always mixed brands

 - Wet or dry kitten or puppy food is great for young hoglets but still remember to mix the brands.

 - Live Mealworms

 - Raw eggs (hedgehogs can’t cook)

-We always recommend a mixture of the above, it is always better to mix food and varieties to keep Grace healthy.
+We always recommend a mixture of any the above, it is always better to mix food and use different varieties to keep Grace healthy.

 No sugary food for Grace

 Whilst, like many wild creatures , hedgehogs have a sweet tooth the lack of dentists in the wild mean that sugary items should be avoided at all costs.
-Grace is already challenged with her usual higgledy piggledy teeth so an assault of sugar giving even poorer gnashers will prevent her from feeding and could signal an early death.
+Grace is already challenged with her higgledy piggledy teeth so sugary foods could mean that her teeth will not last as long and will prevent her from feeding.
+No teeth could signal an early death.
 Just like humans health is paramount.